-Growing Shiitake Mushrooms on Logs
+Growing Shiitake Mushrooms on logs in your NZ garden

-Growing shiitake mushrooms on blocks is a more short term option than growing on logs.
+Growing shiitake mushrooms on blocks is a more short-term option than growing on logs.
 Some of you will be making your own shiitake blocks from spawn, while others may be getting a shiitake block that is ready to 'fruit' or start producing mushrooms.
 If you have received a shiitake block that is 'ready to fruit' and already brown, you have skipped to Stage 4 - "Pinning and Fruiting."